The purpose of this article is to explain soul, its journey through various bodies and gradual empowerment.

 In English - Om May all be happy, may all be free from illness, may all see what is auspicious, may no-one suffer.
 Means – if all will be happy, we shall be automatically happy.
 Om Peace, Peace, Peace.

+In English - or those whose heart is big, the whole earth is family and for those whose heart is small, they think it is their own, it is alien.
 In the series of articles on Sanatan Dharma, another article on the value-based Vedic education system is posted herewith which envisions to make better citizens.
 The Vedic education system was prevalent in ancient Bharat which aimed at developing character, physical, ethical, intellectual and spiritual powers of the students.
 It dedicated the first stage of life for education.
 The acquisition of education and the holistic development of student followed the principles of simple living and living together with the teacher in Gurukuls.
 Unlike modern education bought at hefty fees and other expenses, Gurukul education system was based on teacher-disciple system without any fee; where rich and poor, royal and pauper studied together.
 Shree Rama in treta studied in the ashram of Rishi Vashistha with Nishadraj (King of Fishermen) who was from other backward caste and Shree Krishna educated in the ashram of Rishi Sandipani with Sudama who was born into a poor Brahmin family.
 Unfortunately, the modern system of education brought to India in the year 1835 by Lord Macauley was commercial in nature; developed competition among students rather than personality development, laid less stress on personality development & creation of moral conscience.
 It was aimed at making students job-oriented which gradually wiped-out various professional skills.
 Guru in Vedic Education: Guru is Gu and Ru; Gu is darkness and Ru is remover.
 Guru dispels darkness, sin, and ignorance.
 Once Guru purifies himself both externally and internally and assumes the body of the deity he worships and propitiates, the body of the Guru is the same as the deity; his disciple receives a bit of the effulgence from the grace of the Guru.
 Guru is Brahma, Vishnu and Siva all rolled into one.
 In Vedic education system, teacher disciple relationship was ideal.
 There are three levels at which learning takes place.
 There are subjective knowledge, objective knowledge and meta-knowledge.
 Subjective knowledge teaches one about self, it is useful as it promotes wellness and peace in an individual, makes them better leaders and affords them with better social organization skills.
 A few verses are mentioned as under: -

 First stage of life dedicated for Education: In ancient India an ideal life was considered to pass through four stages, and Brahmacharya, the first stage of life is considered as the period of education.
 The rules and conduct of a Brahmachari are given in Manusmṛti, Chapter 2.
 The four stages in life are – first ashram i.e., Brahmacharya (upto 25 years), second ashram i.e. Grahastha (25-50 years), third ashram i.e., Vanaprastha (50-75), fourth ashram i.e., Sannyasa.
 A few verses are mentioned as under: -